HomeGame 4

 THE DAY

-Our event isn’t just about sitting in an auditorium and listening this time.
-For a start, it bridges the afternoon and evening; our keynote speaker at the end will gaze jealously out at the delegates who’ll have a glass in their hand.
+Our event wasn’t just about sitting in an auditorium and listening this time.
+For a start, it bridged the afternoon and evening.

 11am Invite only mini AdviceTech Catwalk session